bcgov/enhanced-travel-screening/README.md

 - Start Database: `npm run db:start`
 - Once the DB is running, `npm run db:seed` to seed the database
 - Run server: `npm run watch` from within the server folder
+- Run server tests: `npm test` from within the server folder

 Communication from front end to back end is facilitated by [the proxy field](https://create-react-app.dev/docs/proxying-api-requests-in-development/) in client package.json.